-It’s important to be aware of the basics related to opening brokerage and advisory accounts for customers and clients.
-If you’ve prepared for another finance exam like the SIE, Series 6, or 7, you’re probably well aware of the process and paperwork involved.
-Still, there will be a number of concepts unique to the Series 63 covered in this chapter.
-We’ll be discussing the following customer agreements related to opening accounts in this chapter:
+It’s important to understand the basics of opening brokerage and advisory accounts for customers and clients.
+If you’ve prepared for another finance exam like the SIE, Series 6, or Series 7, you’ve likely seen much of the process and paperwork before.
+This chapter also introduces concepts that are more specific to the Series 63.

-Clients and customers must submit specific pieces of information in order to open new accounts with broker-dealers and investment advisers.
-The requirement to attain this information comes from the Patriot Act, which was signed into law after the 9/11 attacks in 2001 to prevent terrorism and money laundering.
-This law requires financial firms to verify the identities of their customers, which aims to prevent the creation of accounts under fake personas.
+Clients and customers must provide specific information to open new accounts with broker-dealers and investment advisers.
+The requirement to collect this information comes from the Patriot Act, which was signed into law after the 9/11 attacks in 2001 to help prevent terrorism and money laundering.

-To accomplish this, financial firms must collect four pieces of critical information from the customer as a part of their Customer Identification Program (CIP):
+To do this, firms must collect four pieces of critical information as part of their Customer Identification Program (CIP):

 If a customer is a non-resident alien, they must provide their foreign passport and their US tax identification number (TIN).
 Citizenship is confirmed through this process, which is another account opening disclosure required.

 The North American Securities Administrators Association (NASAA) issued an updated rule in 2013 regarding advisory contracts.
-To be compliant, contracts clients sign with investment advisers must be in writing, plus must make these disclosures:
+To comply, contracts that clients sign with investment advisers must be in writing and must include these disclosures:

 NASAA rules also prohibit the use of hedge clauses in advisory contracts: